 In many cases, you don’t know you have a pest problem until it becomes an infestation.
 This is because pests tend to hide from humans.
 It’s only when there are lots of them that you will start seeing the odd one.
 Fortunately, you don’t have to wait, contact your local pest control and get them to inspect your property annually.

-They will identify any current pests, the potential for future pests, and they can deal with the issue quickly and effectively for you.
+They will identify any current pests and the potential for future pests, and they can deal with the issue quickly and effectively for you.
+Depending on the issue you’re experiencing, you may need to hire pest control experts or you might be able to tackle the problem yourself.

 3. Seal Gaps